berrak/SensorWLED/README.md

 - The library support exponential- and linear decay rate for slow and fast superimposed DC signals, respectively.
 - Create fast-changing VU-meters or equally track DC disturbances occurring widely apart in time.

 Use the library without more than regular analog inputs with any suitable display for readings.
-For the specific purpose of measuring fast-changing Neopixel pixel currents, use the `SensorWLED board`.
+For the specific purpose of measuring fast-changing Neopixel pixel currents, use the [SensorWLED board](https://github.com/berrak/WLED-DC-Sensor-Board).
 The varying current level is often only roughly estimated in such WLED projects.

 ## Set up an ESP8266, ESP32 or other compatible microcontrollers